alejandrochang/Algorithms/PIE/Trees-Graphs/trees-graphs.md

 2. Inorder - Performs the operations first on the node's left descendants, then on the node itself and finally on its right descendants.
 Left subtree + root + right subtree.

 3. Postorder - Performs the opreations first on the node's left descendants, the on the nodes right descendants and finally on the node itself.
 Left subtree + right subtree + root

+Traversal: Recursion is a good way to start thinking about the problem.

+### Graphs
+A tree is a actually a special case of a prah.
+Unlike tree nodes, graph nodes (vertices) can have multiple 'parents', possinly creating a loop or a cycle.
+The links between nodes as well as the nodes themselves may have values or weights.
+These links are called edges and may containe more information than just the pointer.
+A graph with one way edges is called a directed graph.
+A graph with two-way pointers is called an undirected graph.

+Common representation of is to use an adjacency list: a list of references to other nodes with which the node shares edges.
+This list is analogous to the child references of the tree node data structure.